 33. AI-driven technology can scan over 10-20 million compounds each day, delivering results 100 times faster than traditional pharmaceutical companies.

 35. According to a 2016 study, 35,000 physician reviews revealed that over 95% of patient complaints were based on poor customer service, inaccurate paperwork, and negative administrative experiences.
+The healthcare industry needs integrated healthcare system solutions such as hospital management systems.

 36. John Hopkins Hospital, through AI implementation, a 60% improvement in its ability to admit patients and a 21% increase in patient discharges before noon, resulting in a faster, more positive patient experience.